 The successful completion of the MA Theology and Culture requires a total of 45 credit hours composed of:

-- Three classroom modules at St. Stephen’s university, or elsewhere as scheduled (10 credit hours per module or 30 credit hours total)
+- Three classroom modules (Two week intensive on-site or over a semester online) (10 credit hours per module or 30 credit hours total)

 - Research methods/guided thesis research course (thesis proposal phase – 3 credit hours)